ValouLeHibou/memento/README.md

 The tutorial was very simple and all works perfectly.
 The next step was to create a profil interface were people can get the pod's datas.

+Solid use `http://www.w3.org/2006/vcard/ns` syntace to determinate the data location.
+You need to understand the file organisation before coding.
 At the beginning the Vcard system seems simple but it has some specific issues ans spelling that are very difficults to understand :

 ```